kennyne274/digital_clock/README.md

 # digital_clock
-a basic simple digital clock project
+a simple digital clock project

- Digital Clock with Python (Tkinter)
+ Digital Clock with Python

 A simple digital clock built with Python and Tkinter.
 This project displays the current time and date on a black background with neon-style digital fonts.